uiua-lang/uiua/site/text/experimental.md

 °⊸MyData~Foo "cool"
 ```

-You can set a default value for a field by writing it like a binding.
+You can set an initial value for a field by writing it like a binding.

 ```uiua
 # Experimental!